Enapter/python-sdk/examples/standalone/README.md

 ## Running

-Now you can use the communication config to run your device:
+Use the generated communication config to run your device:

 ```bash
 export ENAPTER_STANDALONE_COMMUNICATION_CONFIG="$YOUR_COMMUNICATION_CONFIG"